Traditional Knowledge Panels

 The Environmental Agreement states that EMAB can create special panels when an issue calls for the knowledge of Aboriginal elders.
 EMAB has previously gathered ad hoc TK/IQ Panels focused on specific topics.
 In 2011, EMAB became more actively involved in bringing TK/IQ holders together to address issues such as caribou and closure planning.
 EMAB held three TK Panel sessions from 2012 to 2013 focused on mine closure.
 In 2013, Diavik took a greater role in facilitating the TK Panel, with EMAB assessing the results of the work and Diavik's responses.
 EMAB is pleased to see that Diavik has made efforts to include TK/IQ in closure planning, and continues to make sure Diavik addresses the TK Panel's recommendations in a meaningful way.

-The TK Panel now
+The TK Panel to 2022

 Previous TK Panel Reports